americanthinker/dash-app-ceo-dashboard/README.md

 - [x] Minimum Viable Product (MVP): A single-page, working dashboard connected to a local datasource.
 Dashboard is visually appealing.
 - [x] MVP+ : Multipage dashboard app deployed on a remote server.
 Automated data pulls from original data source.
-- [ ] MVP++ : Fully functioning app, modularized, and hardened for production.
+- [ ] MVP++ : Fully functioning app, modularized i.e. easy to maintain and update, and hardened for production.
 User authentication required.